 The student may file an appeal by completing the Financial Aid Appeal process that is outlined on the Shelton State financial aid website.
 The student must make an appointment to meet with a member of the financial aid staff to complete the Plan of Resolution and discuss the circumstances of their current financial aid situation.
 These forms are online at www.sheltonstate.edu.
-Only ONE APPEAL per student will be allowed.
+Only ONE (1) APPEAL per student will be allowed.
 Decisions of the Appeal Committee are final.
-To be eligible students must successfully complete all courses during the warning semester or have mitigating circumstances.